Duke of York's Theatre

 The Duke of York’s Theatre opened in 1892, then named the Trafalgar Square Theatre, and was renamed to its current name in 1895 to honour the future King George V. The theatre has housed acclaimed productions since, such as King Lear, and played host to many famous names, including Sir Ian McKellen, Orlando Bloom, Michael Gambon and Jeremy Irons.

-Our Creative Learning department aims to deliver a varied programme of theatrical events, projects, workshops, and classes for all ages throughout the year.
+Our Creative Learning department aims to deliver a varied education programme of theatrical events, projects, workshops, and classes for all ages throughout the year.

-Duke of York's Theatre Creative Learning
+Duke of York's Theatre ATG Inspire